 La Valenciana is located on the central-north area of the Santa Cruz Province, Argentina.
-The project encompasses an area of approximately 29,600 hectares and is contiguous to the Company's La Josefina property to the east.
-The La Valenciana project is comprised of 11 Manifestations of Discovery (MDs) covering segments of Estancia Cañadón Grande, Estancia Flecha Negra, Estancia Las Vallas, Estancia La Florentina, Estancia La Valenciana and Estancia La Modesta (inactive ranches).
+The project encompasses an area of approximately 29,600 ha and is contiguous to the Company's La Josefina property to the east.
+The La Valenciana project is comprised of 11 MDs covering segments of Estancia Cañadón Grande, Estancia Flecha Negra, Estancia Las Vallas, Estancia La Florentina, Estancia La Valenciana and Estancia La Modesta (inactive ranches).
 In La Valenciana, exploration has been limited, with more than half of the surface without systematic exploration.
-Fomicruz carried out preliminary works defining a main vein system of low sulphidation epithermal style; with gold and silver values with base metals.
-Exploration and subsequent reconnaissance sampling by CCSA added other secondary targets and structures combining a total of 5.70 km mapped veins and stockworks.
-The limited exploration to date, alteration features and associated structures, and partial coverage by probable post-mineral units; suggest that there is still a high degree of discovery potential in the mining block.
-A new exploration program to define mineralization includes geophysical surveys and shallow drilling in new and known target areas and an intensive prospecting and reconnaissance sampling in the whole block of mining properties, is being considered.
-Mineral resources have not yet been defined on the La Valenciana property.
+Fomicruz carried out preliminary works defining a main vein system of low sulfidation epithermal style with gold and silver values accompanied by variable amounts of base metals.
+Exploration and subsequent reconnaissance sampling by CCSA added other, secondary targets and structures combining a total of 5.70 line km of mapped veins and stockworks.
+The limited exploration to date, alteration features and associated structures, and partial coverage by probable post-mineral units suggest that there is potential for discovery of new mineralization on the property.
+A new exploration program to define new sites of mineralization, including geophysical surveys and shallow drilling in new and known target areas and an intensive prospecting and reconnaissance sampling in the whole block of mining properties, is being considered.